siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Order By

-Order By allows you to order event batches returned from the `select` statement.

-**Purpose**
-This allows you to order output events on ascending and/or descending order.
+Order By allows you to order the aggregated result in ascending and/or descending order based on specified attributes.
+By default ordering will be done in ascending manner.
+User can use 'desc' keyword to order in descending manner.

 **Syntax**
 The syntax for the Order By clause is as follows: